Hermotimos/rpg_hub/README.md

 - site_features_pics

 ## Features
-- Authorization: creation of new accounts, login, logout, password change
+- Authorization: creation of new accounts, login, logout, password change.
-- Blog & forum: adding and responding to adverts; creating new topics; adding and responding to posts; sending and responding to individual demands; following/unfollowing news and discussions
+- Blog & forum: adding and responding to adverts; creating new topics; adding and responding to posts; sending and responding to individual demands; following/unfollowing news and discussions.
+- Static content: rules section (contains rules for RPG game; some accessible only to specified participants).
+- Customized admin (mostly inlines, filtering of querysets for M2M fields and custom forms).

 ## Content